VEID Manager

 Overview

-Instead of requiring the time-consuming process of adding formal Salesforce external IDs (FEID) to every object you deploy or determining field combinations that create unique AppOps Release composite external IDs (CEID) for every object, simply select Virtual External ID from the Record Matching Method picklist on the data set Element Details tab in the data set editor to use the VEID manager.
+Instead of requiring the time-consuming process of adding formal Salesforce external IDs (FEID) to every object you deploy or determining field combinations that create unique Release composite external IDs (Standard Upsert) for every object, simply select Virtual External ID from the Record Matching Method picklist on the data set Element Details tab in the data set editor to use the VEID manager.

 The Duplicate Record Prevention Challenge